Mialro/teamable/README.md

 # teamable
-this is an application for managing employee profile
+this is an application for managing user profile

 ### to run the tests, execute
     npm test